IX - – Asymmetry I

 “I’m going to blank…your mother’s memory…so she remembers nothing…of this.”

 Mom grabbed my arm from behind.
 “What is he going to do to me?”
 She sounded scared.

-“Nothing,” I insisted, not taking my eyes off Connor.
+“Nothing,” I said, with authority.
+I didn’t take my eyes off Connor.
 “Put that away, Connor.
-Our priority is to get you well, and mom might be able to help.
+Our priority is to get you well and mom might be able to help.
 When all is said and done, then we can have a discussion about it.”

-“Agreed,” I said, turning to mom.
+“Agreed.”
+I turned to mom.
 “Don’t worry about this right now.
 I promise, nothing bad will happen to you.
 Do you believe me?”

 Mom hesitated and then sighed.
 “Yes, son.
 I believe you.”

 Connor put the Löschen away.
 He looked bad.
 I was afraid he was going to pass out at any moment.
 “Is there anyone else…here besides…you, Mrs. Provance?”

 Mom gave Connor a confused look.
 “Provance is my maiden name, Mr. MacKenzie.
 My name is Jayne Garrison.”